kacperpll/crap/JS Objects/1/README.md

-Small exercises with objects in JS.
+Array with movieList in JS.